WillJRoper/mega/README.md

 # To Do

+- [ ] Finalise graph format
-- [] extend METIS utilisation to ad the option to use ParMETIS
+- [ ] Extend METIS utilisation to ad the option to use ParMETIS
+- [ ] Paralleise Merger Tree construction
+- [ ] Balance work load to avoid worker wait time